spryker/spryker-docs/docs/pbc/all/discount-management/tutorials-and-howtos/howto-create-discounts-based-on-shipment.md

 You can create a discount rule based on a shipment carrier, a shipment method, or a shipment price.

 To have a discount calculated based on a shipment method, select the `shipment-method` rule in the discount UI, **Discount calculation**.
-The discount will then apply only to the shipment expense with the chosen method.
+The discount then applies only to the shipment expense with the chosen method.
 To define that your discount is applied only when the order is delivered by the chosen method, you can select a shipment method rule for **Conditions**.

 The same approach works for a carrier (`shipment-carrier`) and price (`shipment.price`).
 You can combine these rules together based on your requirements.